jessicaseery/GameShare/README.md

 - modified the sign up component to have a designated area for uploading a profile picture!
 - created a comment system that only appears if the user is signed in.
 The user can leave a comment.
 Comments contain the name of the user and redirects other user's to their profile page.
 - created a favourite game system where only logged in users can add games to their favourite collection.
 These favorite games are then stored in the backend on the user's mongo and are later rendered on the user's profile page.
+- created a wishlist system where logged in users can add games to their profile page under the category wishlist to keep in mind games they may want to try in the future.
+This array of wishlisted games is also stored in an array on the user's mongo.
+- favourites can be added or deleted from the mongo upon toggle by the user
+- profile now renders the wishlist next to the favourites.
+- when users delete their account, it will now delete all their comment on every game they've ever commented on
+- users can delete any individual comment that they wrote on any game if they chose to remove it.

+## Resources
+- game content was taken from Steam or Wikipedia as a temporary place holder for the information
+- https://www.base64encode.org/ to encode the profile picture
+- https://www.npmjs.com/package/bcrypt npm install bcrypt for password encryption